Computer Station Nation

 Verdict

-The Logitech G Pro X Superlight 2 is the best wireless gaming mouse available.
-If $150 is too much, the Razer Viper V3 HyperSpeed at $49.99 is the strongest value pick — wireless performance that would have cost $150 a few years ago, now under $50.
-For players who want both hands covered or a second-device option, the Rival 3 Wireless at $47 is the practical choice.
+The Logitech G Pro X Superlight 2 is the best wireless gaming mouse you can buy.
+Full stop.
+If $150 is out of reach, the Razer Viper V3 HyperSpeed at $49.99 is where the value is — wireless performance that would’ve cost $150 a few years ago, now under $50.
+For players who use multiple devices or just hate charging every week, the Rival 3 Wireless at $47 is the smart pick.

 Frequently asked questions